senchalabs/philogl/docs/workers.md

 ### Examples:

-Divide the calculation space into an octree providing each worker with the grid dimensions of an octant.
+Divide the calculation space into an octree providing each worker with the grid dimensions of an philogl.
 The entire application can be seen
 [here](https://github.com/philogb/Playground/blob/master/Isosurface/Metaballs/cubes.js).

 {% highlight js %}